What Happens When a Community Leverages Technology to Guide a Unique Resident Experience?

 - Regularly scheduled 30, 60, 90-day check-ins

-- Real-time, pulse feedback on timely topics
+- Real-time, pulse surveys on timely health and wellbeing topics

 - Annual surveys

-Integrated Analysis Identifies Wellbeing Trends
+Integrated Analysis Identifies Resident Needs and Trends

 Technology Offers Personalized Content